-- An estimated 1 million babies die annually from preterm birth complications.
+- Over 1 million babies die annually from preterm birth complications.

 - Preterm birth is the leading cause of newborn deaths (babies in the first four weeks of life) and the second leading cause of death after pneumonia in children under five years.

 - Three-quarters of them could be saved with current, cost-effective interventions, even without intensive care facilities.